nhoeche/imgprep/README.md

 The images will appear in triplets (normal light, polarized light, and polarized light turned by 90°).
 I can draw a red rectangle around objects in the microscope software.

-## Script-Layout and Progress
+## Script-Structure and Progress

+- Initialization
-1. [x] Load the three images of the same object
+  - [x] Load the three images of the same object
+  - [ ] Meta-data
-2. [ ] Read the magnification(x20 or x63) from the file-name
+    - [ ] Read the magnification(x20 or x63) from the file-name
-3. [ ] Read the absolute scale (in mm) from a magnification table .txt
+    - [ ] Read the absolute scale (in mm) from a magnification table .txt
+- Alteration
+  - [ ] Cropping
-4. [ ] Recognize the red square around the object
+    - [ ] Recognize the red square around the object
-5. [ ] Crop the image to the insides of the red square
+    - [ ] Crop the image to the insides of the red square
-6. [ ] Put the three cropped images side by side
+  - [ ] Image-Arrangement
+  - [ ] Scale-Bars
-7. [ ] generate an individual scale-bar for all three sub-images
+    - [ ] Calculate individual scale-bars for every sub-image
+    - [ ] Calculate positions for scale-bars
+    - [ ] Insert scale-bars

 -> Profit